Your task in this mission is to defend, against a German counterattack, the hilltop fort that you captured in the earlier “Hill 112” mission.

 Each of the two Tourmauville bridge points usually will face a first attack led by a Panzer IV and a second led by a StuG-IV, and often there will be a third attack led by an MG-motorcycle.
 Almost always, the first attack comes at Tourmauville village (above the bridge), and is announced with a nebelwerfer bombardment.

-When Panzer IVs and Panthers start coming in from the sides of the upper map, the final phase of the mission is underway.
+When Panzer IVs and Panthers start coming in from the sides of the upper map and heading for your hilltop base, the final phase of the mission (announced by the UI as “the first wave”) is underway.
 The Germans will no longer go for the bridge points.
-Now all your armor should go to the hill to defend the fort there.
+Now all your units should go to defend your hill base.